 But a blocked urethra isn’t the only medical issue that can be improved with increased water intake.
 Just as with humans, cats’ urinary health is tied directly to water consumption, so things like urinary tract infections and crystals are less likely in a well-hydrated cat.
 Digestive health also benefits from increased water intake.
 I’ve made it a priority to try everything I can to up the water drinking in my house.

-Here are strategies you can use to keep your cat hydrated and healthy:
+Here are strategies you can use to avoid having a dehydrated cat by getting your cat to drink more water:

 Canned food simply has more moisture.
-According to my vet, this is the easiest way to get more water in your cat’s diet.
+According to my vet, this is the easiest way to get your cat to drink more water and avoid a dehydrated cat.

 If your cat won’t eat wet food, add water or broth to dry food and see if he’ll eat that.
 If your cat digs canned food, add water or broth to it to make it even wetter.
 Some cats love the soupy consistency this creates.

 Make it super easy for your cat to get himself a drink by offering multiple agua stations throughout the house.
 My cat Romeo loves drinking water out of my cups.
-Leaving a few strategically placed drinking glasses around might entice your cat to drink more, too.
+Leaving a few strategically placed drinking glasses around might entice your cat to drink more water, too.

 Keep your cat’s water bowl away from his litter box.
 Would you want to drink near your toilet?